Conflux-Chain/js-conflux-sdk/docs/sign_methods.md

 ## Recover ConfluxPortal's personal_sign message

-To verify portal's personal_sign method signed signature, developer need to recover publicKey or address from it and message. `PersonalMessage` class provide a static method can do this.
+To verify wallet's personal_sign method signed signature, developer need to recover publicKey or address from it and message. `PersonalMessage` class provide a static method can do this.

 ```js
 const { PersonalMessage } = require('js-conflux-sdk');